NUTSU7/BusTicketingSystem/README.md

 The "main.c" is the main file and the "name1.txt-name5.txt" is where the name of the person who booked a ticket is saved.

 # Important Note
-Files shouldn't be saved manually, this will break the whole some Important things.
+Files shouldn't be saved manually, this will break the whole program and some Important things.